xyproto/minitree/README.md

 fnu
 ===

-List the files in the directories in the current directory, formatted in columns.
+List the files in the directories in the current directory, formatted as columns.

 ![](screenshot1.png)
 ![](screenshot2.png)